What is lymphoma?

 There are two main types of lymphoma, which spread and are treated differently:

 - Non-Hodgkin lymphoma (which accounts for about 90% of lymphomas)

 - Hodgkin lymphoma (which has a characteristic appearance in biopsies).

-The risk of being diagnosed with non-Hodgkin lymphoma by age 85 is 1 in 39.
-The risk of being diagnosed with Hodgkin lymphoma by age 85 is 1 in 414.
 There are around 40 subtypes of non-Hodgkin lymphoma and they vary in how fast they grow and spread, and how sick people feel.
 They are not all treated the same.

 The incidence of lymphomas in Australia has risen over the past 20 years and is continuing to rise.
 Multiple studies have found no clear reason for the increase.
 Compared with a number of preventable cancers, there is only a weak association between lymphoma and known risk factors (see following).
 So, while a healthy lifestyle helps reduce your overall cancer risk, most individual cases of lymphoma cannot be attributed to any specific cause.
 Research continues.

 It is estimated that more than 7,400 people were diagnosed with lymphoma in 2023.
 The average age at diagnosis is 65 years old.

 swelling of one or more lymph glands such as in the neck or armpits